Spider201866/Alan_web/memory-bank/productContext.md

 - Enhanced keyboard accessibility for all interactive elements, including modals and menus.
 - Page load performance is optimized through deferred script loading; problematic favicon preload links were removed, relying on standard browser mechanisms for favicon fetching.
 - Minimal configuration required for deployment and operation, with clear environment variable setup instructions.
+- **Offline Accessibility**: As a Progressive Web App (PWA), the application is installable and key features are available offline.
+Field users accessing the app in low-connectivity regions can now load patient data and use core features even when offline.

 ## Security and Privacy
 - The project focuses on providing information.
 While it does not handle user authentication or highly sensitive Personal Identifiable Information (PII), it now stores user interaction/session data (like name, role, experience, location if provided, and interaction metadata) in a persistent SQLite database for history and context purposes.